microsoft/vscode-docs/docs/python/tutorial-django.md

 1. Save the `html.json` file (`kb(workbench.action.files.save)`).

-1. Now, whenever you start typing the snippet's prefix, such as `flext`, VS Code provides the snippet as an autocomplete option, as shown in the next section.
+1. Now, whenever you start typing the snippet's prefix, such as `djext`, VS Code provides the snippet as an autocomplete option, as shown in the next section.
 You can also use the **Insert Snippet** command to choose a snippet from a menu.

 For more information on code snippets in general, refer to [Creating snippets](/docs/editor/userdefinedsnippets.md).